cochisestarks-web/cochisestarks-web/README.md

 - **Location:** Georgia
 ---

-*Currently seeking opportunities in AI review, prompt engineering, and alignment work.
-Open to contract, part-time, or full-time roles.*
+*Currently seeking frontend developer or full-stack developer opportunities where I can apply my technical skills and domain expertise to build meaningful applications.*